Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 ## 1. User Personas

-We define key personas to understand the target users and their needs.
+Define key personas to understand the target users and their needs.

 - **Alice (25 years old)** – A busy professional who shops online for convenience.
 She values a smooth and quick checkout process, product variety, and secure payments.
 - **John (32 years old)** – A tech-savvy shopper who enjoys comparing prices, reading reviews, and exploring new products.
 He values detailed product descriptions and recommendations.